 Non-Discrimination PolicyHinkson Christian Academy admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students of the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship programs and athletic and other school administered programs.

 - Application Form - Completely fill out and return an application form for each student applying for enrollment.
 You may deliver to HCA, mail, fax or e-mail (as an attachment) the applications.

 - Registration Fee - The registration fee should accompany each application.
-The registration fee will be refunded if HCA is unable to admit a student (less $25 to cover processing of the application).
+The registration fee will be refunded if HCA is unable to admit a student.
 If a student is accepted, registration fees are non-refundable and non-transferable.